IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Partners.md

 - IGEL Trial License Activation Process – aka Delivery Tokens.
 Once they can log in to the ILP they can register and accept the EULA of the Delivery Token that IGEL provided

-- Client request partner assistance with installing the UMS, registering it with IGEL, and next steps for the PoC
+- Client request partner assistance with installing the UMS, registering it with IGEL, and next steps for the POC

 ----------